 The colony count remained consistent across different ages (10, 20 and 30 days) with an average of 3.52 X 108 CFU, suggesting that leaf age did not significantly influence endophyte occurrence.
+There should be a mention of this in the discussion.
 However, the number of colonies was high from roots than leaves indicating the abundance of endophytes in root than leaves with an incubation period of 2.6 days’ leaf endophytes and 2.0 to 2.8 days for root endophytes.
 The incubation period for the endophytes from the sorghum leaf bits ranged from 4.3 to 4.6 days

 These findings align with the work of Gupta et al. (2015) who reported that population density and type of endophytes was more in roots than in leaves of Prosopis cineraria.
 Similarly, Liu et al. (2017) stated that despite endophyte being detected in all the plant parts, roots having most intimate contact with soil may function as the first avenue for the recruitment of endophyte bacteria.